MarcosJNS/DNN-CNN/DNN-project/DNN/data_pan/README.md

             files do not  have any previous filters.

--train_test_split: Normally the one action.csv files stored in 'classified' are processed in one function and also divided into val and train.
+- train_test_split: Normally the one action.csv files stored in 'classified' are processed in one function and also divided into val and train.
 The 'Predict_train' and
 'Predict_test' are not, so they need to be splitted with another function.
 The results are kept in  'train_test_split/splitted', which you have to copy to 'train_ready if you wish to use them for training.